kalidossmm/weightManagement/README.md

 -   Add Weights

 Description:
 -   To store the weight(s) information.
 Since the weight can be collected from the machine(ble connection) and can send batch of weights too, So this api accept array of weights.
+Schema reference [here](schema/weightPost.json)

 Parameters: